deltachat/deltachat-pages/en/help.md

 ### Is OpenPGP secure?

+Delta Chat uses a secure subset of OpenPGP and only displays a padlock security indicator on a message if the whole message is encrypted and signed.
+For example, "Detached signatures" are not treated as secure.

+OpenPGP is not insecure by itself.
 Most publically discussed OpenPGP security problems actually stem from bad usability or bad implementations or both.
-However, Delta Chat uses a secure subset of OpenPGP and only displays a padlock security indicator on a message if the whole message is encrypted and signed.
-For example, "Detached signatures" are not treated as secure.

 It is generally important to distinguish between OpenPGP, the IETF encryption standard, and GnuPG (GPG), a command line tool implementing OpenPGP.